-On July 1, 2004, major national and international initiatives went into effect to heighten the security of ships and ports.
+Major national and international initiatives went into effect to heighten the security of ships and ports in 2004.
 What effect have they had on the safety of cruise passengers ashore?
 The answer, alas, is probably none directly, though there may be a slight increase in safety within the ports themselves, because of the better fencing, increased surveillance and more intense review of identification documents.

 A — Assess the Crime Risks You May Encounter